- Written by Dr.Mehmet Demircioglu

 Another risk is future regret.
 Dark pigment may make the donor look better in one lighting condition and worse in another.
 It may also complicate photo review if the patient later wants another transplant or repair.
 The point is not that SMP is bad.
 The point is that bad SMP can become a second visible problem.

-Future repair plans should come before ink
+Repair planning should come before ink

-Photos I want before deciding
+Photos that help before deciding

 Photos from before surgery are valuable because they show whether the donor was dense enough to begin with.
-Current photos at two haircut lengths can show whether the problem is mainly contrast or texture.
+Current photos at two haircut lengths can show whether the concern is mainly contrast or texture.
 Short video can sometimes help because real movement reveals shadows and thinning better than a still image.

 My threshold is simple.
 SMP is reasonable to discuss when the donor area is healed, the main problem is flat color contrast, the haircut goal is compatible with pigment, and the patient understands that no donor hair is being restored.
-It should wait when the skin is still changing, the donor has raised or unstable scarring, the surrounding hair is too sparse to blend, or future repair surgery has not been reviewed.
+It should wait when the skin is still changing, the donor has raised or unstable scarring, the surrounding hair is too sparse to blend, pigment history is unclear, or future repair surgery has not been reviewed.